What is Fractional Leadership?

 The Bottom Line

-Fractional leadership offers a strategic solution for companies that need senior commercial expertise but aren't ready for a full-time executive commitment.
-With 120,000 fractional leaders now operating globally and proven track records of driving 30%+ revenue growth, this model has moved from innovative to essential for many growing companies.
+Fractional marketing leadership offers a strategic solution for companies that need senior commercial expertise but aren't ready for a full-time executive commitment.
+The model has moved from a niche workaround to a genuine option for growing companies navigating exactly the pressures above — flat budgets, a fast-moving AI shift, and the risk of betting everything on one full-time hire.

 Working within your business rather than beside it, they take full ownership of outcomes while ensuring any intellectual property created during the engagement belongs entirely to your company.